 How to avoid salmonella poisoning

 Cooking.
-Avoid eating runny eggs and other nearly-cooked raw dairy or meat products and you’ll kill all salmonella germs.
-Remember too, that other foods might be contaminated if you don’t wash your hands if you don’t wash them after handling eggs, for example.
+Avoid eating runny eggs and other nearly-cooked raw dairy or meat products.
+By cooking you’ll kill all salmonella germs.
+Remember too, that other foods might be contaminated if you don’t wash your hands - if you don’t wash them after handling eggs or raw meat, for example, and then go on to prepare your salad or pasta.

 E. coli food poisoning